Home About For Agencies For Personnel Contact

 Therapy Network

 Confidential, year-round therapy access for all eligible personnel.
-Personnel select a clinician from the vetted network and request an appointment directly through the secure HTL app.
+Personnel select a clinician from our trusted network and request an appointment directly through the agency's secure HTL access link or app.
 The clinician contacts the individual to schedule.

 • 6–12 confidential sessions per contract year